 Please enclose the following:

-1. One title page with your name, contact information, and where you learned about our contest (to the best of your recollection).
+1. One title page with your name, contact information, and if this is your first Omnidawn contest, please also tell us where you learned about our contest (to the best of your recollection).
 Please include your mailing address, phone number, and Email address if you have one.
 (Alternate contact info, such as additional phone numbers, Email addresses, or mailing addresses can also be added here if you like.)
 This title page with contact info can be at the front or, so you don’t have to repaginate, at the back of your manuscript

 2. One title page with manuscript title only and nothing else.